Country Living - Vintage Finds and New Found Treasures in Amador City

 Photo © Karrie Lindsay

 Sandy Jurisich began her commercial adventure in this Gold Rush era city in 1975.
 She started coming to Amador County in the early 70s.
 Her visits convinced her that the area was wonderful.
-After marrying, she and John opened a shop in the building just barely seen in the bottom edge of the historic photograph.
+She opened a shop in the building just barely seen in the bottom edge of the historic photograph.
 It is thought that it was an equipment shed for the local mine.

-For eight years, John and Sandy made everything in their shop.
-They made spoon rings, macramé, sea urchin spine jewelry, soap stone objects, burl wood clocks, mother of pearl pieces, during the week days.
-Sold out on the weekends and then started the cycle all over again.
+For eight years, they made everything in their shop.
+Making spoon rings, macramé, sea urchin spine jewelry, soap stone objects, burl wood clocks, mother of pearl pieces, during the weekdays, they sold out on the weekends.
+Then started the cycle all over again.